radcliffetech/symbolos-core/README.md

 This core module provides the universal symbolic substrate for higher-level applications in narrative AI, procedural metaphysics, planning, and beyond.

+Based in Category Theory, the Symbolos Core packs a lot into under 500 line of code.

 ---

 ## ❓ Why Symbolos Core?